AY2526S1-CS2103T-W14-1/tp/docs/UserGuide.md

 **A**: Unfortunately, there is no command to undo the `clear` command.
 We recommend saving a backup file as a precaution to prevent future incidents.

-**Q**: What should I do if I have multiple students with the exact same name? <br>
-**A**: Though unlikely, we recommend using the student's full name or adding identifying number.
-E.g. instead of adding 'Alex Yeoh', you can add 'Alex Ben Yeoh' or 'Alex Yeoh1'.

 --------------------------------------------------------------------------------------------------------------------

 ## Known issues